New York, NY

 Statue of Liberty

-Given to the United States from the people of France, the Statue of Liberty was dedicated in 1886, designated a National Monument in 1924 and then restored for her centennial celebration in 1986.
-Located on Liberty Island, a 12 mile island, a ferry is the only access to the Statue.
+Given to the United States from the people of France, the Statue of Liberty was dedicated in 1886.
+Located on Liberty Island, a ferry is the only access to the Statue.
 Once there you have the option of a Ranger guided tour or a self guided audio tour.
-There is also a Visitors Center, refreshment center with seating, and a gift shop.
 Most Statue of Liberty tours also include a ferry ride to Ellis Island and the Ellis Island Immigration Museum.

-Home of the 9/11 Museum and Memorial, Ground Zero is the original site of the North and South Towers that were destroyed during the horrific terrorist attacks on September 11th, 2001.
-Now home to two enormous reflecting pools featuring 30 foot tall waterfalls, the names of all those that lost their lives that day are etched in bronze around the pools edges.
-When completed, the museum will have displays of artifacts, interactive exhibitions, and educational programs relating the experiences of the 9/11 survivors, responders, eyewitnesses and residents of the area.
+Ground Zero is the official site of the Twin Towers that were destroyed in the September 11th, 2001 terrorist attacks.
+Now, two enormous reflecting pools sit where the towers once stood with names of those that lost their lives etched around the edges.
+The official museum displays artifacts, exhibits, and educational programs centered around victims, survivors, responders, and witnesses to the tradgedy.

 Empire State Building

 One of the most iconic landmarks in the world, the Empire State Building soars more than a quarter of mile above New York City.
 There are two Observatories open to the public, one on the 86th floor and one on the 102nd floor.
-On the 80th floor there is a permanent documentary exhibit that showcases the history, engineering and construction of the building along with reproductions of the photos and mementos of the over 3,400 workers who helped to create history.
+On the 80th floor there is a permanent exhibit showcases the history, engineering and construction of the building along with photos and mementos of the 3,400 odd workers who helped to create history.

 Right in the heart of midtown Manhattan, Rockefeller Center is comprised of 19 buildings and includes Radio City Music Hall, NBC Studios, the Ice Skating Rink and the Avenue of the Americas.
 In addition to plenty of entertainment and sightseeing opportunities, there are great dining choices, shopping selections including high-end clothing, stationary, art, electronics, NYC memorabilia and more.